yekrangiariana/un-aligned-hugo/content/posts/2025-08-19-christian-zionism-and-the-prophets-of-annihilation.md

 ---
-title: "The prophets of annihilation’: Inside the movement that sees genocide as god's will"
+title: "'The prophets of annihilation': Inside the movement that sees genocide as god's will"
 description: "For millions of Christian Zionists, the annihilation of Palestinians is not a crime to be condemned, but a sacred prophecy to be fulfilled.
 This is the story of the theological engine driving the war on Gaza."
 date: 2025-08-18T23:07:43+03:00
 authors: ["Ariana Yekrangi"]